Have you ever considered the environmental impact of those convenient little Coffee K-Cups that bring us our daily dose of coffee?

 Billions of these disposable pods find their way into landfills every year, enough to circle the earth 10.5 times.
 And as most of them are made of plastic, it’s no wonder that they pose a threat to our environment and wildlife.

-In this article, we will guide you through the process of recycling K cups and the alarming reality of K-Cup waste.
+In this article, I will guide you through the process of recycling K cups and the alarming reality of K-Cup waste.
 So, let’s get started!

 - K-cup Coffee pods are made of #5 Plastic and are recyclable in some communities.